LearnersGuild/guide/GLOSSARY.md

 Everyone who works for or with Learners Guild is a member.
 This includes the staff (partners) of the core as well as everyone involved with a guild chapter, as well as all learners.

 # Mentors
 Mentors are learners who may or may not be actively working in a particular craft but have nonetheless achieved a high level of expertise in that craft.
-Their primary responsibility is to guide, support, and otherwise assist apprentices and practitioners in their learning.
+Their primary responsibility is to playbook, support, and otherwise assist apprentices and practitioners in their learning.

 # Learner
 Everyone who is applying, going through, or finished a Learners Guild offering is a learner.
 This includes applicants, apprentices, practitioners and mentors.